zhengxle/marathon/tools/elk/README.md

 ### Single file

-Logstash config can be generate for a single log file using the following command:
+Logstash config can be generated for a single log file using the following command:

 ```
 bin/target file <path-to-logfile>